 Try adding some different spices like basil, dill or caraway.
 A little whole grain mustard complements the capers nicely and adds another textural element as well.

-1 tsp kosher salt
+- 1 teaspoon kosher salt

-1/4 small onion sliced as thin as possible
+- 1/4 onion small sliced as thin as possible

-1 Tbs lemon juice
+- 1 tablespoon lemon juice

-1 Tbs good olive oil
+- 1 tablespoon olive oil good

-1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-Boil the potatoes in ample water until soft enough to stick a fork through.
+- Boil the potatoes in ample water until soft enough to stick a fork through.

-While the potatoes are cooking, put the sliced onions and cucumbers in a bowl with the salt and add some water.
+- While the potatoes are cooking, put the sliced onions and cucumbers in a bowl with the salt and add some water.
 This pickles them, breaking down the cell walls of the veggies and releasing water making them more crunchy.
 Let them sit for about 10 minutes then squeeze out as much of the water as you can using your hands (the more water you get out, the crunchier they'll be).

-Whisk the lemon juice, olive oil, mayo, and salt to make the dressing.
+- Whisk the lemon juice, olive oil, mayo, and salt to make the dressing.

-Drain the potatoes well and put into medium bowl and cover with the dressing while still warm.
+- Drain the potatoes well and put into medium bowl and cover with the dressing while still warm.
 Gently combine the potatoes and dressing trying not to smash the potatoes too much.
 Add the onions, cucumber, and capers and mix until evenly distributed.
 Taste to make sure it's okay, you can add more lemon, more salt, or even a pinch of sugar if you want to mellow it out a bit.

-Serve it warm or let it come to room temperature.
+- Serve it warm or let it come to room temperature.